NHI Bill: Do we need it? Who will pay for it? How will it affect my medical aid? All your questions answered

 Proponents of the NHI see it as a vehicle for much-needed change in a healthcare system riddled with inequalities.

-It comes amid a World Bank report which affirmed South Africa as one of the most unequal societies in the world.
+It comes amid a World Bank report that affirmed South Africa as one of the most unequal societies in the world.

 For many, the NHI, thus, provides hope for millions of South Africans who previously had limited access to healthcare due to financial constraints.